 Wearing a headset the operator would see the helicopter in question, right in front of them.
 The hologram would be your basic digital twin, an exact copy of the helicopter in question.
 You could make it as small or large as you want, and be able to look at it from all angles, even stick our head in the window if you wanted to look inside the cockpit.
 "It allows an engineer to see a 3-D model of a digital representation of an actual platform that's out in the field, and walk around the problem and understand it and communicate that back with the field," says Avnik President and CEO, Michele Platt.

 Using augmented reality to create a digital twin of any specific Army platform is the newest project for Huntsville's Avnik Defense Solutions.
-Company President Michelle Platt says the benefit definitely goes to the soldiers,"Now they've got some tools that allow them to reduce their burden, increase their operational availability, help the commanders understand what platforms are available for the next mission," says Michelle Platt.
+Company President Michele Platt says the benefit definitely goes to the soldiers,"Now they've got some tools that allow them to reduce their burden, increase their operational availability, help the commanders understand what platforms are available for the next mission," says Michele Platt.